LiquidITGuy/aoc/2022/javascript/reflexions.md

 I will do fot his time a mix of class and fp (not so cool to read) but it will be usefull to choose my next days style.

 It seems that's I didn't fully understand the rules in my first guess (current commit if you want to check), my guess is 507.

+>That's not the right answer; your answer is too high.
+Curiously, it's the right answer for someone else; you might be logged in to the wrong account or just unlucky.
+In any case, you need to be using your puzzle input.
+If you're stuck, make sure you're using the full input data; there are also some general tips on the about page, or you can ask for hints on the subreddit.
+Please wait one minute before trying again.
+(You guessed 507.)

+Result (483) by excluding similar section is incorrect too.

+I tried to change my approach to prevent fake overlapping with strings (with my first approach I use string to compare 1234 with 12345, it may cause some fakes overlap (cf unit tests))